zikeji/node-hypixel/README.md

 [docs]: https://node-hypixel.zikeji.com
 [hypixel]: https://api.hypixel.net/

-With thorough **[IntelliSense](https://code.visualstudio.com/docs/editor/intellisense)** support & **[100% test coverage](https://coveralls.io/github/zikeji/node-hypixel)**, this is an unopinionated async/await API wrapper for [Hypixel's Public API][hypixel].
+With **[IntelliSense](https://code.visualstudio.com/docs/editor/intellisense)** support, this is an unopinionated async/await API wrapper for [Hypixel's Public API][hypixel].
 It is developed in TypeScript complete with [documentation][docs], [typed interfaces](https://node-hypixel.zikeji.com/ts-api/) for all API responses, built-in rate-limit handling, [flexible cache support](https://node-hypixel.zikeji.com/guide/advanced/cache/), and some [helper functions](https://node-hypixel.zikeji.com/guide/helpers/player-ranks/).

-## 3.0 to 4.0 Migration
+## 4.0.0 Information

-This is a major upgrade, where I've rebased types on the v2 endpoints published by Hypixel and removed my previous OpenAPI.yaml.
-I've added some typing extensions to facilitate type completion, but the initial 4.0 release is very barebones, just aiming to get an API client compatible with v2 up and running.
-Deno support was also removed.
+4.0 is a major breaking version, where I've rebased types on the v2 endpoints published by Hypixel and removed my previous OpenAPI.yaml.

+I've added `AugmentedTypes.ts` to "augment" their typings, but they are very barebones in the current state.
+Pull requests augmenting types are welcome, I will more than likely not be exploring the typings like I did in the past, and merely add what I want/need.

 ## Installation